+That Myrtie was quoted in the papers was rare for a person with her reputation for being very quiet in public.
+Everyone who knew her agreed that Myrtie Regenstrief was a very sweet, terribly nice woman.
 It was generally assumed that she played the role of patient, long-suffering wife because she had devoted herself to taking care of Sam.
 That was a handful, everyone perceived, because Sam didn't listen to Myrtie any more than he listened to anybody else.
 But Myrtie was clearly a supportive presence for Sam.
 Perhaps in their private moments he shared his hopes and dreams, as well as his concerns.
 He was not one to discuss these things in public.
 Nor was Sam inclined to show affection for Myrtie in public.
 In fact he was quite capable of saying unkind things to her, but, by God, nobody else did!
-Myrtie especially supported Sam's plans for the Regenstrief Foundation and showed great herself and personally cooked all his meals.
-Allan and Babs Cohn coaxed them to move to Indianapolis to a nearby condo so they could take care of Sam, but it never happened.
-Sam still came to Indianapolis to attend board meetings at the Foundation, sitting there with Myrtie on one side and sister Helen Barrett on the other.
-His speech became less coherent than ever.
+Myrtie especially supported Sam's plans for the Regenstrief Foundation and showed great interest in it.

 Myrtie was also fiercely protective of Sam.
 If you were unkind to Sam, Myrtie would be your enemy for life.
 Even when Sam became ill, Myrtie brooked no suggestion that he was in any way diminished.
 As Sam's health declined, Myrtie devoted herself totally to his care.
-Nurses and other help were on hand, but Myrtie insisted on caring for Sam

-Fiercely

-protective of

-Sam, Myrtie

-insisted on

-caring for him

-personally when

-illness struck
+Nurses and other help were on hand, but Myrtie insisted on caring for Sam Fiercely protective of Sam, Myrtie insisted on caring for him personally when illness struck 189 herself and personally cooked all his meals.
+Allan and Babs Cohn coaxed them to move to Indianapolis to a nearby condo so they could take care of Sam, but it never happened.
+Sam still came to Indianapolis to attend board meetings at the Foundation, sitting there with Myrtie on one side and sister Helen Barrett on the other.
+His speech became less coherent than ever.